ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.js.markdown

 {NOTE: }

-The `distinct()` method allows you to remove duplicates from the result.
+The `distinct()` method allows you to remove duplicates from query results.
 Items are compared based on the fields listed in the `select` section of the query.

 * In this page: